 There is nothing more worth cherishing than family recipes which are thriving mementos of someone or some time in our lives that we can stir up and in one bite experience the way we felt then.
 That is the definition of comfort food.

 Markus grew up eating Kasespatzle or Cheese Spaetzle.
 Spaetzle is a traditional German egg noodle.
 Before this feast, I had very little spaetzle exposure, and I had never made any type of homemade noodle, so I really had no expectations.
 It turned out delicious!
+In terms of appearance it looks sort of like macaroni and cheese.
+In terms of cheese and noodle layering and baking technique, its like a German lasagna, but this dish superbly stands out on its own.

 There are three major components to this dish, noodles, cheese and onions.
 Need I say more?
 Fresh noodles are just so much better than store bought noodles.
 And the swiss cheese bakes into the noodles in a transcendental way.
 The whole thing topped with caramelized onions made me break out the mouth shovel.
 It was just so simple and so good.